 • Pat trout* dry with paper towels; season with salt and pepper.
 Drizzle skin sides with oil; rub to coat. • Once potatoes have roasted 12 minutes, place trout skin sides down on a second baking sheet.
 Evenly spread tops with a thin layer of honey mustard sauce (save remaining sauce for serving); mound with pecan mixture, pressing firmly to adhere. • Transfer potatoes to middle rack and place trout on top rack.
 Roast until crust is golden brown and trout is cooked through, 10-12 minutes.

-• Meanwhile, quarter lemon. • In a large bowl, combine mixed greens, dried cranberries, a large drizzle of olive oil, and as much lemon juice as you like.
+• Meanwhile, quarter lemon. • In a large bowl, combine mixed greens, cranberries, a large drizzle of olive oil, and as much lemon juice as you like.
 Season with salt and pepper.

 • Divide trout, potatoes, and salad between plates.
 Drizzle trout with remaining honey mustard sauce and serve.